Budget

 Balanced Budget Imperative

-It is crucial for Duluth Public Schools to achieve a balanced budget for the 2025-2026 school year to ensure the district's financial stability and avoid statutory operating debt.
+It is crucial for Duluth Public Schools to achieve a balanced budget every school year to ensure the district's financial stability and avoid statutory operating debt.
 Statutory operating debt occurs when a school district's operating debt exceeds specific limits set by state law.
 Entering statutory operating debt would severely restrict our financial flexibility and potentially lead to increased state oversight of our district's finances.

 To prevent this, we are committed to: